davidcl64/litelist/README.md

  internal implementation will change significantly.

 - Provide a simple, performant mechanism for lazy loading of the list.
+- Expose generated scroll events from scroller (for mobile use case)
 - Expose better ways to populate and maintain the list of items
 - Support a visible scrollbar for mobile browsers
 - more...